One place for your family's records

 Why it is similar, but not the same

-• Permissions, relationship structure, and continuity are often shallow or missing.
+• Sharing, relationships, and history are thin or missing.

-• They are less useful when the challenge is administration, not just inventory.
+• Less useful when the real problem is organization, not just inventory.

 Why Wholekin is the stronger fit

-• It acts as a private operating record, not only a catalog.
+• A real record, not just a catalog.